thedavidmeister/xoroshiro128/README.md

 - in clojure simply run `(set! *assert* false)` at any point
 - in clojurescript set the relevant compiler option `{:elide-asserts true}`

-CLJS benchmarks were conducted on phantomjs with advanced compiler optimizations enabled as this should best represent usage in production deployments.
+CLJS benchmarks were conducted on chrome with advanced compiler optimizations enabled as this should best represent usage in production deployments.
 Interestingly, advanced compilation made `Math.random` calls about 6x _slower_, and `goog.math.Long` based logic ~30-60% faster.

+Fair warning that changing CLJS environment parameters such as the browser, assertion eliding, and compilation optimisations _drastically_ changes the absolute and relative benchmark timings - in some cases by 100% or more.

 ## Cryptography